Recognizing and Overcoming Emotional Abuse: A Path to Freedom, and Empowerment

 Emotional abuse is a form of abuse that involves the use of words or actions to control conversations, squelch the victim’s autonomy, and manipulate, intimidate, or frighten another person.

-This type of abuse can occur in various kinds of relationships, such as romantic partnerships, friendships, in the workplace, or even in parent-to-child or other family dynamics.
+Hidden forms of emotional or psychological abuse can occur in various kinds of relationships, such as romantic partnerships, friendships, in the workplace, or even in parent-to-child or other family dynamics.

 • Verbal abuse: This includes name-calling, insults, threats, put-downs, raging, and so forth.